SCP-015/E-sign/docs/API_DOCUMENTATION.md

 - `signingMode` (optional): `PARALLEL` (default) or `SEQUENTIAL`.
   - `PARALLEL`: any signer can sign in any order.
   - `SEQUENTIAL`: only the next signer in order can sign (enforced in placements endpoint).
+- Owner does not receive an invitation email.

 ## GET /documents/{document}/signers